jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 Endpoint to AWS Cloud Resources
 In Q4 2021, OverWatch discovered an unknown PANDA adversary operating on multiple Linux hosts in the environment of a gaming organization.
-The adversarys initial actions included unusual network connectivity checks and other host reconnaissance commands that are frequently observed by OverWatch and that, as a result, stood out to the threat hunters.
+The adversary’s initial actions included unusual network connectivity checks and other host reconnaissance commands that are frequently observed by OverWatch and that, as a result, stood out to the threat hunters.
 The adversary attempted to gather information about the hosts and the environment, discover additional credentials and establish greater persistence to the hosts.
-The adversary then discovered that one of the compromised hosts had access to the victim organizations Amazon Web Services (AWS) console environment.
+The adversary then discovered that one of the compromised hosts had access to the victim organization’s Amazon Web Services (AWS) console environment.
 Knowing they could access the AWS console environment via the AWS command line interface, the adversary quickly changed their focus and began to